JamilAbbas-Hub/us_crisis_monitor/README.md

 This makes sense as there are numerous amount of variables that go into explaining COVID-19 case numbers, and the model is too simple to encapsulate all of them.
 While this doesn't confirm anything about the relationship between the 'crisis' and COVID-19 cases, it is a beginning step and further analysis can be done to help provide an answer.

-The regressions are performed in the [covid_analysis.py](https://github.com/JamilAbbas-Hub/JamilAbbas/blob/master/US%20Crisis%20Monitor/covid_analysis.py) script.
+The regressions are performed in the [covid_analysis.py](https://github.com/JamilAbbas-Hub/us_crisis_monitor/blob/master/covid_analysis.py) script.

 ## References
-[^ACLED]: Armed Conflict Location and Event Data Project, "US Crisis Monitor", Accessed 2021-05-01, Online: https://acleddata.com/special-projects/us-crisis-monitor/
+<sup>1</sup> Armed Conflict Location and Event Data Project, "US Crisis Monitor", Accessed 2021-05-01, Online: https://acleddata.com/special-projects/us-crisis-monitor/
-[^COVID Tracking]: The Covid Tracking Project, Accessed 2021-04-20, Online: https://covidtracking.com/
+<sup>2</sup> The Covid Tracking Project, Accessed 2021-04-20, Online: https://covidtracking.com/